kovitikus/hecate-mud/docs/evennia/Handlers.md

 #### Introduction
 A handler is a Python object that you attach to other objects, granting access to methods located on the handler.
 A handler lives only in memory and therefore does not survive a server reload; neither does the information stored within.

+> **Question:** Should I worry about how many handler objects are created on my server?
+> **Answer:** No. The only portion of them that is "alive" per say is the data you store on the instance of that specific handler.
+Handlers get all of their instructions from the same copy of the code loaded into memory.
+The python object is really just a reference back to the code.
+Computers these days have more than sufficient RAM to handle these requests and purchasing more is always cheap.
+Add as many handlers to your game as you desire.

 All existing handler objects are destroyed when the server is reloaded.
-When the server starts up again, all existing objects will not have handlers on them.
+When the server restarts, all handlers remain non-existent until the code is called to spawn them.

 Handlers spawn for the first time when they are called upon within code by calling a handler's method.
 This handler will stay spawned on this object and will fulfill the object's requests, until any arbitrary event destroys it; in which case a new one will spawn in it's place.